fictionco/fiction/@apps/docs/src/docs/creating-plugins.md

 Luckily, Factor makes all this easy to do using [\$filters](/guide/filters) along with the core extensions system.

-> Note: The easiest way to start a plugin is to reference an [existing plugin](https://github.com/fiction-com/factor/tree/master/%40factor/%40plugins) or clone one
+> Note: The easiest way to start a plugin is copy and edit an [existing plugin](https://github.com/fiction-com/factor/tree/master/%40factor/%40plugins)

 ## Defining a Plugin